ShujianQian/epic-artifact/README.md

 ![Manage Server](<figs/8-manage-server.png>)

-9. <mark>Make sure to delete the server after finishing the experiments to stop paying for the server.
-If you need to rerun the experiments, then you will need to redo all the steps shown here.</mark>
+9. Make sure to delete the server after finishing the experiments to stop paying for the server.
+If you need to rerun the experiments, then you will need to redo all the steps shown here.

 ## 2. Prepare server for the experiments
 1. Login to the the server.